elpato-dev/OSINT-compass/README.md

 ## Tool Description
 OSINT Compass is a tool that allows users to collect, monitor, and analyze open-source information from various sources.
 It provides an integrated search engine to gather relevant information and a sentiment monitoring interface.

 Its main purpose is to allow organizations to provide an easy to use, easy to extend, graphical tool to researchers.
+If you want you can also selfhost it (not straight forward yet).

+ We would absolutely love, if you would integrate your own tools or APIs into it. <3

 ## Usage
 The README of the repository [OSINT-compass-engine](https://github.com/elpato-dev/OSINT-compass-engine/blob/main/README.md) has a detailed documentation of the API and its endpoints.